semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Each entry has two parts, which are the path to the local file and the path to the file as it will appear in the `secret`.
-This is very convenient as you do not have to rename the local file before inserting it to the `secret`.
+This is very convenient as you do not have to rename the local files before inserting them to the `secret`.

 After that you can edit, delete or use that new `secret` as usual.

+The only downside of this method is that after creating a `secret` you can only add more environment variables and files by editing the `secret`.

 ### sem edit